Think Outside the Box: 6 Healthy Breakfast Ideas for Kids

 So as the school year kicks into gear, try some of this out-of-the-box thinking for your family’s morning meal.
 The extra nutrition in a better breakfast option is a perk worth getting up for.
 And the benefits of starting off with a good meal will sustain your kids through the school day.

 All photos courtesy of Patrick Stigeler, Artisanal Imaging, LLC., all rights reserved.
+This article was originally posted in 2017 and has been revised and reposted.

 Angela Stigeler is a writer for K12.
 She's also the author of the long-standing recipe column Thyme Out, which appears weekly in The Caledonia Argus, her hometown newspaper.
 With over a decade of professional writing experience covering food, education, and local news, she brings a wealth of experience to Learning Liftoff.
 When she's not in the kitchen, at her computer, or helping her husband with food photography, she can be found shuttling her two talented sons between school, Scouting adventures, soccer, and symphony rehearsals.